What is a Project Stakeholder & How to Manage Them

 That’s how powerful they can be.

-You have to cater to their needs, keep them in the loop, and so much more.
+You have to cater to stakeholder needs, keep them in the loop, and make considerations for other key players in all organizations.

 And the only way to do all that is with a solid stakeholder management strategy and a powerful project management tool.